angular/flex-layout/README.md

 The Angular Flexbox Layout features enable developers to organize UI page elements in row and column structures with alignments, resizing, and padding.
 These layouts can be nested and easily used within hierarchical DOM structures.

-The Layout API is simply attributes on your HTML elements.
+The Layout API is used *simply* as attributes on your HTML elements.
 That is it!

+> Technically the API are Angular directives... 🤓

 All the magic of apply the Flexbox CSS is handled under-the-hood.

-The Layout applies/injects **Flexbox CSS** to each DOM element... and your layout and elements will fluidly update their positioning and sizes as the  viewport size changes.
+The Layout applies (injects) **Flexbox CSS** styles to each DOM element... and your layout and elements will fluidly update their positioning and sizes as the  viewport size changes.

 ```html
 <div class="flex-container" fx-layout="row" fx-layout-align="center center">